 I was asked to bring in a teleprompter for a major brokerage firm in San Francisco.
-It was the 40th anniversary of their founding so they were making a big deal of the production, using RED cameras paired with gigantic, impressive lenses.
-On top of that, they requested the ability to prompt at 90º since their camera would be tilted on its side to enable vertical 9:16 when projected at their big meeting, months away.
+It was the 40th anniversary of their founding so they were making a big deal of the production, using RED cameras paired with big lenses.
+On top of that, they requested the ability to prompt at 90º since their camera would be tilted on its side to enable vertical 9:16 when presented.

-The solution was to mount our large 19″ prompter freestanding on our C-stand, so that their camera could be angled however it needed to be on its OWN tripod.
-This way our teleprompter text is the correct orientation for the speaker.
+The solution was to mount the prompter freestanding on our C-stand, so that the camera could be angled however it needed to be on its OWN tripod.
+This way the text is the correct orientation for the speaker.

-If it wasn’t a locked off shot—perhaps a dolly or slider—there is a bracket that tilts the whole camera and teleprompter package on their side, together.
+If it wasn’t a locked off shot—perhaps a dolly or slider move—there is a bracket that tilts the whole camera and prompter package on their side, together.